Olimp case: Illegal gambling business

-Criminal Case for Tax Evasion
+Tax evasion

 In a criminal case involving illegal gambling, the NSC additionally ordered a tax audit.
 In the acts on the tax audit results, Nurlan Kozhageldiyev, a tax inspector of the Almaty Internal Revenue Department, indicated that Olimp was engaged in illegal gambling business in the form of BetGames online casino, and then additionally charged over 90 billion tenge of "gambling tax" and "individual income tax at source" (income tax of Olimp's clients, for whom Olimp was required to remit this tax to the budget) for these illegal activities.

-At the same time, according to the opinion of the same tax inspector Nurlan Kozhageldiyev, illegal gambling business is not subject to taxation.
+At the same time, according to the opinion of the same tax inspector, Nurlan Kozhageldiyev, the illegal gambling business is not subject to taxation.
 Nevertheless, this did not stop him from imposing additional taxes.

 Nevertheless, tax inspector Nurlan Kozhageldiyev excluded from the tax audit all of Olimp's accounting documents for a 5-year period that confirmed cash payments to customers made at Olimp's cash offices operating in all regions of Kazakhstan.

-Olimp's primary accounting documents seized during the search, which tax inspector Nurlan Kozhageldiyev personally participated in the seizure of, were also not taken into account during the audit and were returned as "No investigative interest".
+Olimp's primary accounting documents seized during the search, which tax inspector Nurlan Kozhageldiyev personally participated in seizing, were also not taken into account during the audit and were returned as "No investigative interest".

 These actions of the tax inspector led to the fact that according to the acts of tax audit the amount of cash paid to clients for 5 years amounted to 0 tenge.

-The exclusion of cash paid to clients, which were the company's expenses, increased Olimp's revenue part to 80% of turnover, while according to the international research of Dentons, the income of bookmaker offices in Kazakhstan is 5-15% of turnover.
+The exclusion of cash paid to clients, which was the company's expense, increased Olimp's revenue share to 80% of turnover, whereas, according to Dentons' international research, bookmaker offices in Kazakhstan earn 5-15% of turnover.

-All cash that Olimp delivered from Almaty over a 5-year period to its more than 300 cash offices in all regions of Kazakhstan, which was then paid out to the Olimp's clients, was referred by the NSC as "cash taken abroad", in complete disregard of the numerous identical testimonies of different Olimp's employees among the regional cashiers.
+All cash that Olimp delivered from Almaty over a 5-year period to its more than 300 cash offices in all regions of Kazakhstan, which was then paid out to Olimp's clients, was referred to by the NSC as "cash taken abroad", in complete disregard of the numerous identical testimonies of different Olimp's employees among the regional cashiers.

 As a result, the NSC initiated a new criminal case against Olimp for tax evasion under Article 245 of the Criminal Code of Kazakhstan.

 PricewaterhouseCoopers, the Business Ombudsman of Kazakhstan, as well as leading Kazakhstan tax experts 4142 confirmed the illegality of both the additional taxes and accusations of non-payment of taxes.
-In the opinions of these persons the fact of unjustified additional taxation of BetGames activity, declared as illegal gambling business, was fixed, in connection with which the charges in non-payment of taxes under Article 245 of the Criminal Code of Kazakhstan were marked as overly imputed.
-The additional taxation of the illegal gambling business is equivalent, for example, to taxation of the activity of selling drugs.
+In the opinions of these persons, the fact of unjustified additional taxation of BetGames activity, declared as illegal gambling business, was fixed, in connection with which the charges in non-payment of taxes under Article 245 of the Criminal Code of Kazakhstan were marked as overly imputed.
+The additional taxation of the illegal gambling business is equivalent, for example, to the taxation of the activity of selling drugs.